 Each year at Ty Caton, our customers enjoy an opportunity to purchase wine futures at our Annual Barrel Tasting Event, held every October.
 Offering wine futures, traditionally known as en primeur, is the purchasing of wines that are still in barrels before they’re bottled and released.
-Though we can’t host you in person this year for our 12th Annual Barrel Tasting, we are continuing our tradition of offering futures to our customers.
-Between October 3rd and October 10th, receive 50% off case purchases of our 2019 vintage red wines and our 2020 Rosé of Syrah.
-You can shop our Wine Futures Sale here.
+This year our annual Barrel Tasting event will be held on Saturday, October 7th at the Sonoma winery.
+Our virtual sale will be live October 8th through the 15th, where we will continue our tradition of offering futures to our customers.

 What Makes Wine Futures Special

-As a consumer, purchasing futures can be risky yet highly exciting – less risky and more exciting if you do so from reputable and consistent producers like Ty Caton.
-It can take between 18 and 24 months for them to become available to you – a gift that arrives on your doorstep the moment you forget about it.
+As a consumer, purchasing futures can be highly exciting – even more exciting if you do so from reputable and consistent producers like Ty Caton.
 There are a few benefits to purchasing futures:

 - Consumers get first access to wines of limited quantities, especially in favorable vintages.